 Prior to joining Dun & Bradstreet in 2002, Mr. Gottdiener held several leadership positions in consulting with the Boston Consulting Group, CSC Index, and Cap Gemini Ernst & Young.
 Mr. Gottdiener received a Master of Business Administration from the Wharton School of the University of Pennsylvania and a Bachelor of Arts from Grinnell College.

-Davis Noell is a Principal of Providence Equity Partners and is based in its New York office.
+Davis Noell is a Managing Director of Providence Equity Partners and is based in its New York office.
 Mr. Noell is currently a director of Stream Global Services.
 Prior to joining Providence in 2003, Mr. Noell was an analyst in Deutsche Bank’s media investment banking group.
 Mr. Noell received a Bachelor of Arts from the University of North Carolina at Chapel Hill.

 Chris Ragona is a Managing Director of Providence Equity Partners based in the firm’s Providence office.
 He is currently a director of Altegrity, Q9 Networks and SRA International.
 Prior to joining Providence in 2007, Mr. Ragona was a vice president with GTCR Golder Rauner, where he worked primarily on investments in the transaction processing, technology services and business process outsourcing industries.
 Previously, Mr. Ragona was with Oak Hill Capital Management, McKinsey & Company and Bowles Hollowell Conner & Company.
 He received a Master of Business Administration from the Stanford Graduate School of Business and a Bachelor of Arts from Duke University.